rainmanh/jumpscale_core8/docs/Walkthrough/SAL/Docker.md

  'ubuntu:wily',
  '<none>:<none>',
  'hello-world']
 ```

-So let's create a container based on the latest ubuntu image.
+So let's create a container based on the latest Ubuntu image:

 ```
 In [1]: c1=j.sal.docker.create(name="mytest1", base="ubuntu", myinit=False, ssh=False)
 ```

 Here we are creating a container named `mytest1` based on the latest `ubuntu` image.

-myinit is a special entry command for the image but we're not using it here. and we don't want `ssh` as well.
+**myinit** is a special entry command for the image but we're not using it here, and we don't want `ssh` as well.

-Let's check if it's running
+Let's check if it's running:

 ```
 In [4]: c1.isRunning()
 [Thu08 13:42] - ...lib/JumpScale/sal/docker/Container.py:94   - INFO     - read info of container mytest1:2a232407dd8bf95b46947b2fc490c2110a575598b292e67477c691399662b502

 Out[4]: True
 ```
-Let's get more info on that container
+Let's get more info on that container:

 ```
 In [9]: c1.info
 [Thu08 13:47] - ...lib/JumpScale/sal/docker/Container.py:94   - INFO     - read info of container mytest1:2a232407dd8bf95b46947b2fc490c2110a575598b292e67477c691399662b502